Close Menu

 Autumn is another great time to visit Morocco, with comfortable temperatures and fewer tourists than in the summer months.
 The average highs range from 22°C (72°F) in the north to 28°C (82°F) in the south.
 This is a good time to visit the cities, such as Marrakech and Fez, as well as the coastal towns like Essaouira and Taghazout.
 The countryside is also beautiful during autumn, with harvest season and golden landscapes.

 Autumn is ideal for outdoor activities like hiking, biking, and horseback riding.
 The Atlas Mountains are particularly beautiful during this time, with golden leaves and green valleys.
 If you’re interested in festivals and events, autumn is a great time to visit Morocco, with many cultural festivals and celebrations taking place during this time.
-(See Also: Best Time of the Year to Visit California – Golden State Delights)
+(See Also: Best Time To Visit Pondicherry India?
+Weather & Tips)

 Pros of visiting Morocco in autumn: